BardicDefense/purple-hack/README.md

 Distant range (1d6+10 range bands).
 If the ships are ever separated by 20 range bands or more, then contact between them is lost.

-**Time Unit**: Each turn of pursuit, evasion, or combat takes 1 minute.
+**Time Unit**: Each turn of pursuit, evasion, or combat takes 5 minutes.
 This is a ship turn.

 **Favorable Winds**: One or other of the ships will have the winds in their favor.
-A ship lying in ambush around a headland will always begin combat with favorable winds; otherwise, each ship rolls a contested 1d6 at the start of each turn to determine who has the favorable wind.
+A ship lying in ambush around a headland will always begin combat with favorable winds; otherwise, each ship rolls a contested 1d6 at the start of every three turns to determine who has the favorable wind.

 **Movement**: A ship will move a variable number of range bands depending on whether the wind is favorable to it, or unfavorable.
 On a favorable wind, a ship